dbryar/dice-roll/README.md

 ### License

-The Dice Roll Library is open source and released under the MIT License.
+The Dice Roll Library is open source and released under the Apache License, Version 2.0.
 See the LICENSE file for details.

-For more information, please visit our GitHub repository.
+For more information, please visit the GitHub repository.

 #### Tests